wojtryb/kritaSubwindowOrganizer/README.md

 - not working in "tabs" mode - currently won't install in this case and will put a message box, but still this mode can be turned on during add-on work.
 - will not work very well with the default 'tile' and 'cascade' organizers.
 - minimized window won't be automatically put in the background, if the background one gets closed.
-- opening new window don't work when if background window is maximized (split mode)
+- opening new window don't work when background window is maximized (split mode)

 ## To be done:
 - remove title bar for the background windows and replacing them with a custom widget (maximize and close) as the minimize is idle, and they can't be moved apart from resizing width.